 The University continually reviews and enhances its portfolio of taught programmes.
 Schools/Programme Co-ordinators are required to provide a range of documents to help ensure that all programmes are delivered in accordance with an approved programme specification; that students have accurate and comprehensive information about their programme of study and that they will meet fully the relevant expectations of the UK Quality Code for Higher Education.

-Procedures for the introduction of new collaborative programmes with other institutions and organisations, including proposed joint/dual awards, can be found here.
+Procedures for the introduction of new collaborative programmes with other institutions and organisations, including proposed joint/dual awards, can be found in the Educational Partnerships Framework.

 The Faculty, in consultation with the relevant School, will give strategic direction on proposals for new programmes in advance of the appropriate recruitment cycle.
 Schools should consult Academic Affairs at the earliest opportunity to discuss a timescale for the approval process.

 Schools should discuss their proposal with their Faculty Dean of Education who will then consult with the other Faculty Deans of Education concerning potential overlap or similarities with existing programmes or new programmes being developed elsewhere in the University.

 A member of staff who has a proposal for a new programme should arrange for it to be discussed and considered in fairly general terms by the appropriate School body.
 This should be done at an early stage, before a lot of time is spent developing detailed proposals which may ultimately not be approved.

 Suggested factors to be considered at this stage include:

 - The aims and learning outcomes of the proposed programme and its "fit" with School/Faculty plans and Strategy 2030.